RomanEmreis/romanemreis/README.md

 # Roman Emreis

-Building developer platforms, distributed systems, and high-performance infrastructure that reduce complexity without sacrificing power.

-I design systems that reduce complexity, lower adoption barriers, and enable engineers to build faster without sacrificing control or performance.
+Building developer platforms and infrastructure that explore how powerful systems can remain explicit, composable, and predictable while lowering cognitive overhead.

 ## Mission